 A “demonstrably unfit” sentence is when a sentence is clearly beyond the range of sentences given in similar cases.

 Improper emphasis on a factor is when a trial judge has over- or under-emphasized the importance of a particular circumstance they must consider in sentencing, making their decision unbalanced.

 Irrelevant considerations is if the sentencing judge passed the sentence based on something that is legally irrelevant to sentencing.

 Other legal errors or errors in principle can justify a reduced sentence if the sentencing judge approached the process of sentencing in the wrong way.

-How to make an appeal in Alberta
+How to make an appeal in Edmonton

 For most criminal matters, you must file a Notice of Appeal and serve it on the Crown Prosecutor’s office within 30 days of the court decision.
 Deadlines can vary, so it is important to seek legal advice about filing an appeal as soon as possible.

 If you miss the filing deadline, you can ask an appeal judge for permission to file a Notice of Appeal late.
 The judge will consider a number of factors such as how much time has passed since the appeal deadline, your reason for missing the deadline, if the delay causes any unfairness to the prosecution, and your chances of success if allowed to appeal.

 Asking for permission to file your appeal after the deadline adds cost, complexity and uncertainty to the appeal process, so it is important to avoid missing the deadline if possible.

 An appeal lawyer provides knowledge and experience necessary for a successful appeal.
 Preparing for and making an appeal is time consuming and complicated.
 Your lawyer will review your case to identify potential arguments to raise on appeal, reading hundreds of pages of trial or sentencing court transcripts and doing extensive legal research.
 In most cases, it is only after this extensive review that they will be able to tell you if you have a strong case for appeal or not.